 Aims of NCC

-1-To develop qualities of character, courage, comradeship, discipline, leadership, secular outlook, spirit of adventure and sportsmanship and the ideals of selfless service among the youth to make them useful citizen.
+1. To develop qualities of character, courage, comradeship, discipline, leadership, secular outlook, spirit of adventure and sportsmanship, and the ideals of selfless service among the youth to make them useful citizens.

-2-To create a human resource of organised trained and motivated youth to provide leadership in all walks of life including the Armed Forces and be always available for the service of the nation.
+2. To create a human resource of organized, trained, and motivated youth who can provide leadership in all walks of life, including the Armed Forces, and be always available to serve the nation.

 Oath

-"I do hereby solemnly promise that I will serve my motherland most truly and loyally and that, I will abide by the rules and regulations of the National Cadet Corps.
-Further under the command and control of my commanding officer I will participate in every camp most sincerely and wholeheartedly".
+"I hereby solemnly promise that I will serve my motherland most truly and loyally and that I will abide by the rules and regulations of the National Cadet Corps."
+Further, under the command and control of my commanding officer, I will participate in every camp most sincerely and wholeheartedly."

 Pledge

-We the cadet of the national cadet corps, do solemnly pledge that we shall always uphold the unity of India.
-We resolve to be disciplined and responsible citizen of our nation.
+we, the cadets of the national cadet corps, do solemnly pledge that we shall always uphold India's unity.
+We resolve to be disciplined and responsible citizens of our nation.
 We shall undertake positive community service in the spirit of selflessness and concern for our fellow beings.

 NCC History

 The NCC in India was formed with the National Cadet Corps Act of 1948.
-It was raised on 15 July 1948 The National Cadet Corps can be considered as a successor of the University Officers Training Corps (UOTC) which was established by the British in 1942.
+It was raised on 15 July 1948.
+The National Cadet Corps can be considered a successor of the University Officers Training Corps (UOTC), which was established by the British in 1942.
 During World War II, the UOTC never came up to the expectations set by the British.
-This led to the idea that some better schemes should be formed, which could train more young men in a better way, even during peace times.
+This led to the idea that some better schemes should be formed, which could train more young men in a better way, even during peacetime.
 A committee headed by Pandit H.N.
 Kunzru recommended a cadet organization to be established in schools and colleges at a national level.
-The National Cadet Corps Act was accepted by the Governor General and on 15 July 1948 the National Cadet Corps came into existence.
-During the 1965 and 1971 wars with Pakistan, NCC cadets were the second line of defence.
-They organised camps to assist the ordinance factories, supplying arms and ammunition to the front, and also were used as patrol parties to capture the enemy paratroopers.
-The NCC cadets also worked hand in hand with the Civil Defence authorities and actively took part in rescue work and traffic control.
-After the 1965 and 1971 Indo-Pak wars the NCC syllabus was revised.
-Rather than just being the second line of defence, NCC syllabus laid a greater stress on developing qualities of leadership and Officer-like qualities.
-The military training which the NCC cadets received was reduced and greater importance was given to other areas like social service and youth-management.
-NCC Organisation
+The National Cadet Corps Act was accepted by the Governor General, and on 15 July 1948, the National Cadet Corps came into existence.
+During the 1965 and 1971 wars with Pakistan, NCC cadets were the second line of defense.
+They organized camps to assist the ordinance factories, supplying arms and ammunition to the front, and also were used as patrol parties to capture the enemy paratroopers.
+The NCC cadets also collaborated with the Civil Defense authorities, actively participating in rescue work and traffic control.
+After the 1965 and 1971 Indo-Pak wars, the NCC syllabus was revised.
+Rather than just being the second line of defense, the NCC syllabus placed a greater emphasis on developing leadership and officer-like qualities.
+The military training that the NCC cadets received was reduced, and greater importance was given to other areas like social service and youth management.

-The National Cadet Corpos is headed by a Director General, an Army Officer of the rank of Lieutenant General, who is responsible for the functioning of the National Cadet Corps in the country through the National Cadet Corps Headquarters situated at Delhi.
-At the State Level, the country has been divided into 17 Directorates covering all States and Union Territories.
+The National Cadet Corps is headed by a Director General, an Army Officer of the rank of Lieutenant General, who is responsible for the functioning of the National Cadet Corps in the country through the National Cadet Corps Headquarters situated in Delhi.
+At the state level, the country has been divided into 17 directorates covering all states and Union Territories.
 Each of the State National Cadet Corps Directorate Headquarters controls two to fourteen Group Headquarters.
-While Directorates are commanded by Brigadiers or their equivalents, the Groups are commanded by Colonels or equivalents from the Air Force and the Navy, NCC Units are commanded by Major/Lieutenant Colonel or their equivalents.
+While directorates are commanded by brigades or their equivalents, the groups are commanded by colonels or equivalents from the Air Force and the Navy, and NCC units are commanded by major/lieutenant colonels or their equivalents.

 NCC Flag

-NCC Flag Contains NCC Crest in gold in the middle, with the letters "NCC" encircled by a wreath of seventeen lotus with a background in Red, Blue and Light blue.
-Red depicts the Army, Deep Blue depicts the Navy and Light Blue depicts the Air Force.
-The seventeen lotuses represent the 17 State Directorates.
-"Unity of Discipline" (Ekta aur Anushasan) is written at the bottom of the NCC Flag.
+The NCC Flag contains the NCC Crest in gold in the middle, with the letters "NCC" encircled by a wreath of seventeen lotus with a background in red, blue, and light blue.
+Red depicts the Army, Deep Blue depicts the Navy, and Light Blue depicts the Air Force.
+The seventeen lotuses represent the 17 state directorates.
+"Unity of Discipline" (Ekta aur Anushasan) is written at the bottom of the NCC flag.

 Enrollment